 (a) Warranties.
 EXCEPT FOR THE EXPRESS WARRANTIES SET FORTH IN THIS CONTRACT OR REFERENCED HEREIN, EACH PARTY DISCLAIMS ALL WARRANTIES RESPECTING PEBA, ALL SERVICES PROVIDED UNDER THIS CONTRACT AND THE PARTIES’ OBLIGATIONS, INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.

 (b) Damages.
-Except for: (i) damages that arise from Contractor’s breach of its confidentiality obligations or resulting from Contractor’s bad faith or willful misconduct; or (ii) Contractor’s indemnification obligations set forth in Sections 6.8.2, 6.8.3 and 6.8.4, IN NO EVENT WILL EITHER PARTY BE LIABLE FOR ANY INDIRECT, INCIDENTAL, CONSEQUENTIAL, PUNITIVE, OR EXEMPLARY DAMAGES, OR ANY LOST PROFITS ARISING OUT OF OR OTHERWISE RELATING TO THIS CONTRACT OR THE USE OR PERFORMANCE OF PEBA OR ANY COMPONENTS THEREOF, HOWEVER CAUSED, EVEN IF THE OTHER PARTY HAS BEEN ADVISED OF THE POSSIBILITY OR LIKELIHOOD OF SUCH DAMAGES.
+Except for: (i) damages that arise from Contractor’s bad faith or willful misconduct; or (ii) Contractor’s indemnification obligations set forth in Sections 6.8.2 and 6.8.4, IN NO EVENT WILL EITHER PARTY BE LIABLE FOR ANY INDIRECT, INCIDENTAL, CONSEQUENTIAL, PUNITIVE, OR EXEMPLARY DAMAGES, OR ANY LOST PROFITS ARISING OUT OF OR OTHERWISE RELATING TO THIS CONTRACT OR THE USE OR PERFORMANCE OF PEBA OR ANY COMPONENTS THEREOF, HOWEVER CAUSED, EVEN IF THE OTHER PARTY HAS BEEN ADVISED OF THE POSSIBILITY OR LIKELIHOOD OF SUCH DAMAGES.

 (c) Contractor’s Liability.
-Except for (i) damages that arise from Contractor’s breach of its confidentiality obligations or resulting from Contractor’s bad faith or willful misconduct; or (ii) Contractor’s indemnification obligations set forth in Sections 6.8.2, 6.8.3 and 6.8.4, the Parties agree the Contractor’s liability under this Contract will be limited to an amount equal to two (2) times the awarded Contract value, including the amount posted on the Intent to Award and any modifications due to Change Orders.
+Except for (i) damages that arise from Contractor’s bad faith or willful misconduct; or (ii) Contractor’s indemnification obligations set forth in Sections 6.8.2 and 6.8.4, the Parties agree the Contractor’s liability under this Contract will be limited to an amount equal to two (2) times the fees paid under this Contract, including the amounts paid pursuant to any modifications due to Change Orders, but excluding any amounts paid for any Third Party Equipment and Third Party Software.
 In no event will this section limit the liability of the Contractor for intentional torts, criminal acts, or fraudulent conduct.

-Contractor acknowledges that the following will be considered “direct damages” and Contractor will not assert that they are indirect, incidental, collateral, consequential or special damages or lost profits to the extent they result from Contractor’s failure to perform in accordance with this Agreement.
-Contractor may be liable to PEBA for the following direct damages in the event of breach (i) costs and expenses of recreating or reloading any lost, stolen or damaged Government Information; (ii) costs and expenses of implementing a work-around in respect of a failure to provide the BAS System or related Services or any part thereof; (iii) cover damages, including the costs and expenses incurred to procure the BAS System, the Services, or corrected Services from an alternate source, to the extent in excess of Contractor’s charges under this Contract; (iv) costs and expenses incurred to bring the BAS System or hosting Services in-house or to contract to obtain the BAS System or hosting Services from an alternate source, including the costs and expenses associated with the retention of external consultants and legal counsel to assist with any re-sourcing; or (v) payments, fines, penalties, interest, sanctions, or other remedies imposed by a governmental body or regulatory agency or required by an applicable law for Contractor’s failure to comply with legal requirements or deadlines.
+[[Contractor acknowledges that the following will be considered “direct damages” and Contractor will not assert that they are indirect, incidental, collateral, consequential or special damages or lost profits to the extent they result from Contractor’s failure to perform in accordance with this Agreement.
+Contractor may be liable to PEBA for the following direct damages in the event of breach (i) costs and expenses of recreating or reloading any lost, stolen or damaged Government Information; (ii) costs and expenses of implementing a work-around in respect of a failure to provide the BAS System or related Services or any part thereof; (iii) cover damages, including the costs and expenses incurred to procure the BAS System, the Services, or corrected Services from an alternate source, to the extent in excess of Contractor’s charges under this Contract; (iv) costs and expenses incurred to bring the BAS System or hosting Services in-house or to contract to obtain the BAS System or hosting Services from an alternate source, including the costs and expenses associated with the retention of external consultants and legal counsel to assist with any re-sourcing; or (v) payments, fines, penalties, interest, sanctions, or other remedies imposed by a governmental body or regulatory agency or required by an applicable law for Contractor’s failure to comply with legal requirements or deadlines.]]

 (d) PEBA’s Liability.
 In no event will PEBA’s liability under this Contract exceed the amount paid and owed by PEBA to Contractor.